jottinger/grappaexample/src/docs/article.md

 burden we have remaining.

 One other thing that's worth noting as we go: our code so far actually runs twenty-three tests.
-On my development platform, it takes 64 milliseconds to run all 23 - the first one takes 49, where it's building the parser for the first time.
+On my development platform, it takes 64 milliseconds to run all twenty-three - the first one takes 49, where it's building the parser for the first time.
 The rest take somewhere between 0 and 4 milliseconds - and I'm pretty sure that 4ms reading is an outlier.
 Our grammar isn't complex, and I imagine we could write something *without* a grammar that would be faster - maybe <code>HashSet&lt;String&gt;.contains(input.trim())</code> -